json-schema-org/community/CHARTER.md

 The other signals that may be made when a Test For Agreement is called include "Reservations" and "Stand Aside".
 Both are signals which convey consent to let the proposal pass, however they may be conditional.

 Signaling "Reservations" means an agreement on the overall direction, however there is some desire to revise or amend the proposal somewhat.
-It is expected that the individuals signalling "Reservations" want to engage in reworking the proposal.
+It is expected that the individuals signaling "Reservations" want to engage in reworking the proposal.
 The facilitator will check with each individual regarding the strength of the reservation, and later facilitate or direct discussion as required to amend and represent the proposal.
 If the individual/s do not wish to participate in reworking the proposal, their reservations should be logged as part of the decision record as unresolved.

 If "Reservations" is signalled three consecutive times by the same individual/s, anyone may call for no further attempts to remediate the reservations, and the proposal will pass.

-Signalling "Stand Aside" convey consent, but an unwillingness for whatever reason to be further involved.
+Signaling "Stand Aside" convey consent, but an unwillingness for whatever reason to be further involved.
 It could be for example that the individual does not have time to participate, or that they have limited opinions on the specific decision.
 The individual may provide a reason for standing aside.
 If the individual believes the reason can be remedied by the group, the group should seek to remedy the reason where possible, with help from the facilitator.

 The TSC will make every reasonable effort to reach unanimity based consensus.
 If unanimity seems unlikely after several failed attempts to revise the proposal and Test for Agreement, if the proposal is clear, the decision may be moved to a vote, at the discretion of the TSC Chairs.
 This is a last resort.